grawity/obml-parser/obml.md

 Following is an unknown header (6 bytes for v≥15, 5 bytes for v≤13).

+ - In v13, the format appears to be `counter: short`, `unknown: medium`.

 Following is the "metadata" section and the "content" section, both composed of tagged chunks.

 ## Metadata section